singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 ## Disadvantages of predicting using stratification

-* This algorithm might produce good results in the training data but is likely to over fit the data, leading to poor test set performance.
+* This algorithm might produce good results in the training data but is likely to overfit the data, leading to poor test set performance.
 This happens because the tree is too complex.

-Therefore, using this algorithm to create a model and then trying to understand it is quite tough when number of features are high.
+Therefore, using this algorithm to create a model and then trying to understand it is quite tough when the number of features are high.

-> Machine learning models try to find a sweet spot between the over fit and under fit so, that the error rate should be minimized and at the same time it should be able to predict correctly.
+> Machine learning models try to find a sweet spot between the overfit and underfit so, that the error rate should be minimized and at the same time, it should be able to predict correctly.

 ## Predicting using Tree Pruning

 Tree Pruning isn't only used for regression trees.
 We also make use of it in the classification trees as well.

-We will make use of CART algorithm (classification And Regression Tree) to explain Tree pruning.
+We will make use of the CART algorithm (classification And Regression Tree) to explain Tree pruning.

-As the word itself, suggest we the process involves cutting of the tree into smaller part.
+As the word itself suggests, the process involves cutting the tree into smaller parts.

 We can do pruning in two ways.

 1. Pre-pruning or early stopping

 This means stopping before the full tree is even created.
 We can keep making the tree until the next node doesn't change the error rate change drastically.
-Whenever we see very minor change in the error rate after building the next node, we can stop building further.
+Whenever we see a very minor change in the error rate after building the next node, we can stop building further.

 2. Post Pruning

 Creating the full tree up until we have very few data points in each set and then track backing such that the change in the error rate is not much.

-This is the basic understanding of Pruning.
-There will be separate post on Pruning in which I will discuss cross-validation and related mathematics.
+This is a basic understanding of Pruning.
+There will be a separate post on Pruning in which I will discuss cross-validation and related mathematics.

 Please share on social media and subscribe to the newsletter to read more such posts.